vaishnavi070306-commits/marvel-report/README.md

 ### 4. VR in Education and Healthcare
 - Schools use VR for immersive lessons in science, history, and engineering
 - Hospitals apply VR for pain management, surgical training, and therapy
-### 5. Virtual Workspaces
+### 5. Virtual Workspaces:
 Remote teams collaborate in **3D virtual offices**, conducting meetings, presentations, and co-editing 3D models beyond traditional video calls.
 ### 6. Teleoperation of Spacecraft and Rovers
 VR enables precise teleoperation of spacecraft and robotic rovers, bridging the gap between Earth and space missions.
 ### 7. Designing and Testing Space Equipment
-Engineers use VR to design, test, and validate spacecraft components in simulated environments before physical production.
+Engineers use VR to design,test, and validate spacecraft components in simulated environments before physical production.
 ### 8. Mission Training and Simulation
 Astronauts and engineers train in **risk-free virtual simulations**, preparing for critical space mission operations.

 ## Top Virtual Reality Companies in India

-### Best Virtual Reality Companies in India

 1. **AjnaLens**: Specializes in mixed reality headsets and software for defense, education, and industrial training.
 2. **Simbott**: Known for industrial VR solutions, including high-quality welding and spray painting simulators.
 3. **Fusion VR**: Offers Industry 4.0 solutions, specializing in VR training simulations and digital twin technology.